shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 1. To select a different subscription contact, select from the **Billing account manager** dropdown list.
 1. Edit the contact details.
 1. Select **Save changes**.

-### Add a secondary contact

-To add a secondary contact for your account:

-1. Ensure an account exists in the [Customers Portal](https://customers.gitlab.com/customers/sign_in) for the user you want to add.
-1. [Create a ticket with the Support team](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293).
-Include any relevant material in your request.

 ### Change your billing contact